Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 -------------------------------------------------------------------------------
 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
-- [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
-	- prepare a 4DBrix lib with few tracks
-	- add proxy in Brick library to make a part appear in different folder?
-This to make appear the standard tracks in the 4DBrix folder (with a different sorting key). used for the 9V track and also half straight
-	- what is segment label?
-	- what is node anchor?
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
 - MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - MISSING FEATURE (Matthias): Add a simple view for the track with the part number displayed overlaid (add a new tag in the xml for this simplified name to avoid too long names).